These six elk hunting techniques for rifle season will increase your odds of success over every other hunter in the woods this season.

 4. Be in shape

 Elk hunting hurts when you're not in shape!
-Hiking five miles to where the elk are requires motivation, carrying 70 pounds of meat five miles takes stamina.
+Hiking five miles into the backcountry to where the elk are requires motivation, carrying 70 pounds of meat five miles takes stamina.
 Being in shape for elk hunting isn't the same as being in shape for deer hunting or even in shape for a marathon.
 It's different.
 Be ready to hike up, down, over blow downs, carry a heavy pack and be able to run when you need to.
 Be in shape before you get to the mountain.

 5. Slow down